 Bluebell Woodland is a hospital-owned woodland which joined the NHS Forest in 2014 after planting 900 trees and starting a green gym on site.
 It features a five hectare woodland currently being improved by volunteers.
 The site is sandwiched between Aintree University NHS Trust Hospital and Altcourse Prison and forms part of the Communities Fazakerley Woods and Fields Nature Reserve.
 It is a vital part of the Liverpool green spaces mosaic and forms a link with other open spaces.

-Lancashire Care joined the NHS Forest in 2013 starting up a Grow Your Own project and restoring an orchard at their Guild Park site.
+Lancashire Care joined the NHS Forest in 2013 starting up a Grow Your Own project and restoring an orchard at their Guild Park site in Preston.
 Since then the project has continued to go from strength to strength with projects throughout the year to engage staff, patients and the local community in planting and growning fruit and vegetables.

-Here at the NHS Forest we have been busy recording all the fantastic tree planting that our sites have been doing since the season started back in November 2013.
+Here at the NHS Forest we have been busy recording all the fantastic tree planting that our sites have been doing since the planting season started in November 2013.
 Our tree counter has now reached 36,000 trees which is a great achievement.
-Many of the trees recorded were part of our 2@2 on NHS Sustainability Day with nearly 50 sites getting involved in planting and sites such as Lancashire Care and Airedale hospital planting over 300 trees.

 Nearly 500 trees were planted on 27th March around the country for the NHS Sustainability Day of Action.
 Those planting trees for the NHS Forest's 2@2 campaign included Prime Minister David Cameron and Sue Bailey, President of the Royal College of Psychiatrists at the Warneford Hospital in Oxford and the NHS's Sustainable Development Unit, whose team planted a giant redwood.

-Lancashire Care have marked this year's NHS Sustainability Day with a series of Sustainability Roadshows to sign up 'Green Champions' at several Trust sites.
-The roadshows took place on the Sustainability Day itself - March 27th - and were a fantastic success.
-At the Trust HQ, several people came forward to make green pledges - ranging from composting their tea bags to swapping to an electric car - as well as signing up to be workplace sustainability reps.
+Lancashire Care have marked NHS Sustainability Day 2014 with a series of Sustainability Roadshows to sign up 'Green Champions' at several Trust sites.
+The roadshows took place on Sustainability Day itself - March 27th - and were a fantastic success.
+At the Trust HQ, several people came forward to make green pledges, ranging from composting their tea bags to swapping to an electric car, as well as signing up to be workplace sustainability reps.

 41 NHS Forest sites across the UK are getting ready for planting 2 trees @ 2pm on NHS Sustainability Day, 27th March 2014.
 With 371 trees being planted throughout the day, many of which were sponsored by the Great Outdoor Gym Company, it looks set to be an exciting day!